-The school's 'My' curriculum teaches the building blocks for RSE and where appropriate differentiated schemes of work are followed to ensure the following:
+The school's 'My' curriculum teaches the building blocks for RSE and where appropriate differentiated schemes of work are followed to ensure that the following occurs:

-- Relationship education is an integral part of the lifelong learning process, beginning in early childhood and continuing into adult life. - All leraners receive their entitlement to RSE. - Every learner is encouraged to contribute to our community and is supported as an individual as they grow and learn. - RSE is set within the wider school context and supports family commitment and love, respect and affection, knowledge and openness.
+- Relationship education is an integral part of the lifelong learning process, beginning in early childhood and continuing into adult life. - All young people receive their entitlement to RSE - Every student is encouraged to contribute to our community and is supported as an individual as they grow and learn. - RSE is set within the wider school context and supports family commitment and love, respect and affection, knowledge and openness.
+Family is a broad concept; not just one model, e.g. nuclear family.
 It includes a variety of types of family structure, and acceptance of different approaches. - Learners and teachers are encouraged to share and respect each other's views.
 We are aware of different approaches to sexual orientation, without promotion of any particular family structure.
 The important values are love, respect and care for each other. - A culture is generated where questions and discussion on sexual matters can take place without any stigma or embarrassment. - It is recognised that parents are the key people in teaching their children about sex, relationships and growing up.
-We work in partnership with parents, carers and learners, consulting them about the content of programmes. - It is recognised that the wider community have much to offer and we aim to work in partnership with health professionals, social workers, peer educators and other mentors and advisers. - Delivery and content are based on individual needs as opposed to age phases to ensure that we are responding to learners' needs as appropriate, tailoring teaching and learning opportunities which are reflective of emotional and physical developmental needs.
+We aim to work in partnership with parents and learners, consulting them about the content of programmes. - It is recognised that the wider community has much to offer and we aim to work in partnership with health professionals, social workers, peer educators and other mentors or advisers. - Delivery and content are based on individual needs as opposed to age phases to ensure that we are responding to learners' needs as appropriate, tailoring teaching and learning opportunities which are reflective of emotional and physical developmental needs.

-RSE lessons are embedded within classroom themes and often taught (sometimes discretely) through the 'My body' and 'My Wellbeing' strands of our curriculum.
+RSE lessons are embedded within classroom themes and often taught through the 'My body' and 'My Wellbeing' strands of the 'My' curriculum approach.

-Our RSE programme is highly personalised.
-Many of our learners would not receive traditional Sex Education as they are working at developmental levels significantly behind their mainstream peers.
+Our RSE programme, is highly personalised.
+Many of our learners would not receive traditional 'Sex Education' as they are working at developmental levels significantly behind mainstream expectations.

-For many of our learners, our RSE programme starts with the basic building blocks of recognising male and female, understanding private and not private areas and building an understanding of relationships and friendships.
-These are all the key building blocks needed before a formal RSE programme is followed.
+For many of our learners, our RSE programme starts with the basic building blocks of recognising male and female, understanding private and not private areas and building an understanding of friendships.
+These are all key building blocks needed before a formal RSE programme is followed.

-All learners are taught aspects of the following topics, at a level that is appropriate for each learner's stage of development, through the four areas of our Curriculum:
+All learners are taught aspects of the following topics, at a level that is appropriate for each learner's stage of development, through the four areas of the 'My Curriculum' approach: